Veteran Cosmic Rocker

-Ray Thomas performs a harmonica solo about halfway through the song.
+Ray Thomas performs a harmonica solo and a flute solo about halfway through the song, over a shuffle rhythm.
+There is also a section of Middle Eastern flavored music.
 At the beginning of the song, Ray Thomas can be faintly heard saying the line "I'll have a Scotch and Coke please, Mother!"
 At the end of the song is a backward message in which Thomas can be faintly heard saying "What happens anyway, you know?"
+According to Williams, this occurred because Williams had commented that he wasn't sure about the headphone balance Thomas was replying "Never mind, just roll the tape and we'll see what happens anyway" and the last part got picked up when they started taping.
+The band thought that playing that backwards sounded neat and so they decided to leave it in.